clintonium-119/gb-rp2350/README.md

 The SD card is used to store game roms and save game progress.
 For this project, you will need a FAT 32 formatted Micro SD card with roms you legally own.
 Roms must have the .gb extension.

 * Insert your SD card in a Windows computer and format it as FAT 32
-* Copy your .gb file to the SD card root folder (subfolders are not supported at this time)
+* Copy your .gb file as `rom.gb` to the SD card root folder (subfolders are not supported at this time)
 * Insert the SD card into the SD card slot.